 For example, say you’re interested in buying a TV, or a really cool new toy for your children.
 You’d likely decide to visit websites to do some research, which means you probably now have some ads following you around.
-Digital ads have had an interesting year in the nonprofit world: despite conversation earlier this year among digital thought leaders about the effect Apple’s iOS 14 and 14.5 updates are expected to have on the amount of granular data available from digital ad clicks, nonprofits who adapt metrics and goals to meet the moment may find ads are still a useful part of your omni-channel campaigns.
+Digital ads have had an interesting few years in the nonprofit world: despite conversations among digital thought leaders about the effect Apple’s iOS 14 and 14.5 updates were expected to have on the amount of granular data available from digital ad clicks, nonprofits that adapt metrics and goals to meet the moment may find ads are still a useful part of omni-channel campaigns.

 Let’s say you continue your search for a holiday gift, and you decide to enter your email address somewhere in your search for information.
 This means now you’re probably getting email targeting you with more content and reminders about the item you were looking for.
 In the nonprofit world, we know email continues to be a popular and effective channel for supporter stewardship and fundraising.
-To give just one recent indicator of email’s continued success as a fundraising channel, on GivingTuesday 2021, organizations on the EveryAction platform sent 149 million emails and saw overall average online donation revenue go up by 41 percent compared to GivingTuesday 2020.
-Although these results are pretty incredible (GivingTuesday 2021 even broke our single-day email send record!), it’s always important to balance email volume with targeting the right donor segments so that each one of your supporters receives the right email messages as part of your omni-channel strategy.
+To give just one indicator of email’s continued success as a fundraising channel, in the last week of 2022, participating organizations on the EveryAction platform sent nearly 318 million emails and raised over $77 million to power their work.
+Although these results are pretty incredible, it’s always important to balance email volume with targeting the right donor segments so that each one of your supporters receives the right email messages as part of your omni-channel strategy.

 As your journey to purchase the perfect holiday gift continues, you might receive some direct mail that has ads mentioning the item you had your eye on.
 It’s easy to understand why brands use direct mail: in the nonprofit world, mail can be an especially powerful tool for educating your supporters.
 It’s a rare occasion for you to earn their full and undivided attention, with some beautiful visuals and compelling information that will stick in their mind even if they don’t drop everything and mail in a gift immediately.

-Another tool you might see brands adding to the mix of channels they’re using to message you in a cohesive way is SMS communications—maybe you decide to enter your mobile phone number in exchange for a coupon, and now you receive the occasional message.
-In the nonprofit world, we know SMS is hard to beat when it comes to urgency and open rates: M+R’s 2021 Benchmarks reported that in 2020, audience sizes for SMS grew by 26 percent over the previous year, and the clickthrough rate for mobile fundraising messages was three times higher than the clickthrough rate for email fundraising messages.
-Those kinds of results help explain why we’re seeing organizations start to add SMS to their omni-channel repertoire.
+Another tool you might see brands adding to the mix of channels they’re using to message you in a cohesive way is with texting, also known as SMS communications—maybe you decide to enter your mobile phone number in exchange for a coupon, and now you receive the occasional message.
+In the nonprofit world, we know mobile messaging is hard to beat when it comes to urgency and open rates: M+R’s Benchmarks reported that in 2022, while email list sizes declined, mobile messaging subscriber list sizes increased by 11%.
+We also know that in 2021, the clickthrough rate for mobile fundraising messages was three times higher than the clickthrough rate for email fundraising messages.
+Those kinds of results help explain why we’re seeing organizations add mobile messaging to their omni-channel repertoire.